 CROW suggest that higher traffic levels should result in cyclists being grade separated.
 Here's an example of just that.
 This roundabout on the ring-road in Assen has a perfect safety record for cyclists and probably always will have.
 Why ?
 Because there's absolutely no need at all for any cyclist to ever interact with motor vehicles on this roundabout:

 This roundabout is even safer for cyclists, but it cheats by not really being a roundabout for cyclists at all.
+Grade separation should be the norm where cycle routes cross busy ring-roads which pose a safety risk.

 Other real-life Dutch roundabout designs